Dr. Alex Stone, DPT, CSCS

 Theracup User Manual

-You will only find a basic user Theracup manual.
+You will only find basic Theracup instructions in the Theracup manual.

-The glass suction cups are all made of transparent, tinted acrylic plastic, but they look slick with nice rounded edges.
-The Theracup feels pleasant to the touch, and even though it’s mostly plastic, it has rubber around it for better suction.
+The glass suction cups are made of transparent, tinted acrylic plastic, but they have a sleek appearance with nice, rounded edges.
+The Theracup feels pleasant to the touch, and although it’s mostly plastic, it features rubber around its edges for improved suction.

 Therabody took a simple, minimalist approach here—nothing feels overdone.
 The blue rubber ring on top adds to the overall visual appeal.